polazarus/opam/doc/pages/Packaging.md

   run-time dependency to this package: it is required but won't trigger rebuilds of your package when changed.
-* **OS and OCaml constraints**: The `available` field is a formula that determines your package availability based on the os, OCaml version or other constraints.
+* **OS and OCaml constraints**: The `available` field is a formula that determines your package availability based on the OS, OCaml version or other constraints.
 For example:

     ```